NLnetLabs/routinator/doc/manual/source/installation.rst

 grow over time, as adoption increases.

 ..
 Tip:: A "No space left on device" error may be caused by running out of
          inodes instead of disk space.
-The ``du --inode`` command will list the usage of inodes.
-In addition, ``df -i`` shows the amount of inodes available, used, and free.
+To verify this, the ``df -i`` command shows the amount of inodes available, used, and free.

 As new RPKI repositories can emerge in any IP address range and on any domain name, outbound traffic must not be blocked based on IP or DNS in any way.